Pain on the scalp

 Neofollics scalp therapy line

-Painful symptoms that can appear and hurt the scalp are; inflammation, tingling, numbness, irritation, itching, throbbing and sensitivity of the scalp.
-Often, many of these symptoms appear together, they link immune processes in response to variety of conditions.
+Painful sores on scalp might come in the form of inflammation, tingling, numbness, irritation, itching, and throbbing of the scalp.
+Many of these symptoms appear together, they link immune processes in response to a variety of conditions.

 Psoriasis example

-We believe that it is possible to reduce the pain, inflammation, scales and redness of your scalp with an exfoliating shampoo and nourishing mask.
-These hair growth products combat dandruff, flakes and itching and seborrheic dermatitis.
-The exfoliating shampoo and nourishing mask works on the scalp and removes impurities.
+We believe that it is possible to reduce the pain, inflammation, scales and redness of a sore scalp with an exfoliating shampoo and nourishing mask they combat dandruff, flakes and itching and is also effective against seborrheic dermatitis.
+The exfoliating shampoo and nourishing mask work on the scalp and removes impurities.
 It contains a broad spectrum of ingredients with anti-fungal, anti-inflammatory and anti-microbial activity.

 Woman applying Scalp Therapy Line